yimyom/odroid-xu4-setup/README.md

 	exit
 	```

-	3. Fill in the directories with the latest data for Mame as described in https://forum.kodi.tv/showthread.php?tid=304186.
-Again, better to copy and paste the script rather than copying manually
+	3. Then we need to fill in the directories with the latest data for Mame as described in https://forum.kodi.tv/showthread.php?tid=304186.
+We use the following script to download and install everything automatically:

 	```bash
 	sudo su - kodi